Skip to main content

 College Endowment

-The College’s Endowment is invested to generate long-term returns in order to support its charitable objectives as follows:
+Magdalene College’s Endowment is invested to secure long-term returns that support its charitable mission:

-• To promote academic research of the highest quality.
+• Promoting academic research of the highest quality

-The Governing Body delegates oversight of the Endowment, through the Finance & General Purposes Committee, to its Investments Committee.
+The Governing Body delegates oversight of the Endowment to the Investments Committee, which reports through the Finance & General Purposes Committee.

-• To provide a steady, sustainable and growing cash flow, from both income and capital gains to support the College’s distribution policy.
+• Provide a steady, sustainable, and growing cash flow to support the College’s needs

 Financial Assets Portfolio